Skip to main content

 • Content Fragment: point to the content fragment you would like to display

-• Select whether you want a specific content fragment or a dynamic one.
+• Select whether you want a Specific Content Fragment or a Dynamic Content Fragment.

 • Content Fragment Name Styling: If you would like to display the name of your content fragment, select a CSS style.
 If you don't want to display the Title select "hidden."